MMI in Amazon

 MMI has formed an alliance with a clinic in Leticia (Clínica Leticia) where a moderate level of health care can be provided such as surgeries and deliveries.
 In the Amazon region, many patients are transported weekly to Colombia’s capital, Bogotá, due to lack of advanced medical machines and specialists.
 Clinica Leticia is working to upgrade its facilities to reduce the number of air transports.

-In some villages, there is a person who has had very basic medical training, but their resources are extremely limited.
+In some villages, there may be a person with basic medical training, but their resources are usually extremely limited.
 Many times there is no medicine available.
-Therefore, the villagers wait until they are extremely sick before even thinking about getting medical attention.
-The other factor that affects the villagers is distance: many times a health centre is far away from their village and the cost of gasoline is too high for them to be able to afford transportation.
+Therefore, the villagers wait until they are extremely sick before even considering getting medical attention.
+The other factor that affects the villagers is distance: often health centres are far away from their village and the cost of gasoline is too high to afford transportation.

 In the Amazon Region MMI serves three countries: Brazil, Colombia and Peru.
 In this region there is no road access, only river and plane; so, if a Brazilian needs medical care he must travel by boat up to six or seven days to Manaus, Peruvians have to go three to four days up to Iquitos, and Colombians have to fly out to Bogotá.